 No pool?
 No worries!
-Create a slip in slide for some water fun in your backyard.
+Create a slip in slide with a good aussie ‘tarp’ for some water fun in your backyard.
 Or, grab a cheap blow up pool and position an esky close by for easy access to drinks whilst you cool off.

 But if you do have a pool, you’re guests will love you.
 Nothing beats a dip in the pool or at the beach on a hot Australia Day.